-Jenkins holds a PhD in public policy analysis from Carnegie Mellon University and a BA from Princeton University.
+Jenkins earned a PhD in public policy analysis from Carnegie Mellon University and a bachelor’s in religion from Princeton University.